KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 - Example display of test images along with their predicted and actual labels

 ## Anpassen +Auteilung in 2 Teilcodes
+The source file code contains the whole code that is required for running the project.
+### FILE1
+- contains the implementation of ....

+- Inhalte von File1

+### FILE2
+- contains the extension to FILE1 and provides some further code to evaluate and asses the performance of the SVM Model.
+However the model can be used without this extension.

+- Inhalte von File2

+### FILE3
+- is the combination of FILE1 and FILE2 and can be used when both the model and its detailed assessment want to be performed.
+Note that the execution of this file takes a lot of time, because of the amount of data and the number of calculations that habe to be performed

 ##### Remarks:
 - Google Account is required in order to use Colab